dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 * Rescheduled appointment with my dentist about night guard adjustment

 * [HEXAGONMI](#hexagonmi)
-	* Discussed with Shaharoz about one deletion issue in Mirror DblAttach
+	* Discussed with Shaharoz about one deletion issue in Mirror DblAttached
 	* Reviewed source codes updates from Adrian
 	* Developed tests for FillHoles in Control submodule

 ## 2021-04-09

 * [HEXAGONMI](#hexagonmi)
-	* Discussed with Shaharoz about issue found during DblAttach regeneration when notch is created
+	* Discussed with Shaharoz about issue found during DblAttached regeneration when notch is created
 	* Fixed issues related with ReattachBridgeLine and FSP2EvalDieFace for the notch case
 	* Added more tests for FTIFillHolesUpdate to check status